- Name: Kwon Hyuk / 혁권

 “I really love The Internet.
 I like Syd very much too.
 It’s a bit to the extent that I will have fanboy feeling for them.
 They are artistes that I really really like. […] I already have fanboy feeling for them before this”

 Dean in an Interview with epopTV in July 2017

-In another interview from 2017, Dean explained that Syd had already been a huge influence for him and the Club Eskimo before and finally they made the collaboration in a relaxed atmosphere.
+In another interview from 2017, Dean explained that even before this collab, Syd was already a huge influence to him and the Club Esk*mo, and in the end, they made the collaboration in a relaxed atmosphere.

 ” We basically just drink Jameson (Whisky) in the studio for two days and that song came out, at first I wanted to drink to relax but it was so confortable so we just kept drinking and having a good time and wrote a great song “